scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Almost $22 billion lost annually to spam (in 2004)
 - No silver bullet to preventing spam
 - Adopt a layered approach
+- First lines of defense are key
+- The "deeper" into your network spam gets the worse off you'll be
 -

 ## Lecture 14: